-If you are building a new farm shed, whether it is a hay shed, grain shed or feedlot cover, you might be wondering what the best roof pitch for farm sheds is.
+If you are building a new farm shed, whether it is a hay shed, grain shed or dairy barn you might be wondering what the best roof pitch for farm sheds is.

-These are all common questions, and it is important to choose the best roof pitch for your farm shed.
+These are all common questions – and good ones too!
+It is important to choose the best roof pitch for your farm shed for several reasons.

-The roof pitch, which is the angle between the shed ridge (also known as the apex) and the shed gutter, can influence the airflow through the shed and the water run-off from the roof.
-The roof pitch you choose for your shed will also impact the price of your shed.
+Firstly, the roof pitch, which is the angle between the shed ridge (also known as the apex) and the shed gutter, can influence the airflow through the shed.
+The roof pitch will also influence the water run-off from the roof.

 What Is The Best Roof Pitch For Farm Sheds?